Language Access Plan for Individuals with Limited English Proficiency

 Each agency provides interpretation services between the agency and an individual in his or her primary language with respect to the provision of services or benefits.

 Each agency also provides translation services in the six most common non-English languages spoken by LEP individuals in the State of New York, based on the United States census data and relevant to services offered by each of such agencies.
-At the moment, Spanish, traditional Chinese, Russian, French Haitian-Creole, Korean and Italian are the top six languages.
+At the moment, Spanish, traditional Chinese, Russian, French Haitian-Creole, Korean and Bengali are the top six languages.

 The Thruway Authority is committed to ensuring that all of its public facilities along the Thruway System are accessible to and usable by motorists of all abilities and meet the requirements of the Americans with Disabilities Act, New York State Human Rights Law and the New York State Building Code.